alexdelbosque/data-crawler-smbs/readme.md

 - Identify and count recurring booking software providers.
 - Visit booking pages without an identifiable subdomain to analyze source code for software-related keywords.
 - Match businesses to their booking software providers.

+## Data Cleaning & Storage
+- To store and process data efficiently, create the following SQL tables:
+  - **clinics_usa** – Stores business information from Google Maps.
+  - **clinics_usa_reviews** – Stores customer reviews, ratings, and review dates.
+  - **software** – Stores identified booking software providers and their usage statistics.
+  - **website_scraping** – Stores results from website scraping, including booking button detection.
+- **Review Date Conversion:**
+  - Google Maps provides review timestamps in text format (e.g., "9 months ago" or "2 years ago").
+  - Convert these timestamps into a standard date format using the data import timestamp.
+  - Example logic:
+    - If the current date is `2024-02-01` and a review says "2 years ago," it is converted to `2022-02-01`.
+    - If a review says "9 months ago," it is converted to `2023-05-01`.

 ## Data Analysis & Insights
 - **SQL tables** store extracted data for easy querying and visualization.